– 7 min read

 Give team members a head start in generative AI through tools they already use.
-Look for AI platforms that can integrate enterprise-grade generative AI functionality into your applications, as well as ones that connect to commonly-used software like Figma, Office, Contenful, Chrome, and Google Suite.
+Look for AI platforms that can integrate enterprise-grade generative AI functionality into your applications, as well as ones that connect to commonly-used software like Figma, Office, Contentful, Chrome, and Google Workspace.

 Make it safe to explore and experiment

 Additionally, companies need to create an environment that allows employees to practice their skills and receive feedback from peers, colleagues and supervisors.
 This will help them to stay on track and begin to recognize when and how to use AI tools.